Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Wandern Glarus BergkanteWandern auf Bergkante in Glarus (Foto: Schweiz Tourismus Christian Meixner)

-It’s time to hit the lake today.
-After breakfast, travel to the village of Brunnen by Lake Lucerne.
-You’ll need to change trains twice to get there, but the whole journey only takes around an hour and a half and the changing process is very straight-forward.
+Today it's time to visit the lake.
+After breakfast, you'll head to the village of Brunnen on Lake Lucerne.
+To get there, you'll need to change trains twice.
+But the whole journey takes just about an hour and a half, and the transfers are quite straightforward.

-Please visit the SBB timetable to find your connection as there are several different ways to get to Brunnen from Richterswil.
-Depending on how much luggage you carry with you, you can pick a connection with more time in between transfers.
+Check the SBB timetable to find your connection.
+There are different ways to travel from Richterswil to Brunnen.
+Depending on how much luggage you're bringing, you can choose a route with more time for transfers.

-Once you arrive in Brunnen, catch the passenger ship to Lucerne.
-This incredibly scenic journey takes roughly two hours and runs all year round.
-However, their schedule changes throughout the year so please check the current timetable to plan your trip.
+When you arrive in Brunnen, you’ll take the passenger ship to Lucerne.
+This beautiful trip takes about two hours and runs year-round.
+However, the schedule changes throughout the year, so make sure to check the current timetable to plan your journey.

-If you leave Richterswil early in the morning, you should arrive in Lucerne around mid-afternoon.
+If you leave Richterswil early in the morning, you should arrive in Lucerne by the afternoon.
 Plenty of time to explore this popular and interesting city.
-Walk across the Kapellbrücke, take a stroll through the old town, hang out by the lake or visit the Glacier Garden with its famous Lion Monument.
+Stroll across the Chapel Bridge, meander through the old town, linger by the lake, or visit the Glacier Garden with its famous Lion Monument.

-For more inspiration of things to do in and around Lucerne, please turn back to day 3 in itinerary No. 2.
+For more inspiration on things to do in and around Lucerne, check out Day 3 in Route No. 2.

 Schifffahrt VierwaldstätterseeSchifffahrt auf dem Vierwaldstättersee (Foto: Schweiz Tourismus Jan Geerk)